 St. Marys Middle School won an Outstanding Making Middle Grades Work Site award in July 2017.

 Awakens students to career goals and connects them to the high school and postsecondary programs of study to succeed in them.
 SREB offers workshops, materials and coaching for districts, schools and technology centers, which then involve teachers, counselors, administrators, parents and community partners.

-In Georgia, 54 districts participate through regional and district-level professional development and coaching.
-SREB is partnering with the Georgia Department of Education and the Georgia Department of Economic Development to help schools increase parent and community partnerships for career exploration.
+In Georgia, 54 districts participate through regional and district-level professional development and coaching, through a partnership among SREB, the Georgia Department of Education, the Georgia Department of Economic Development and the Georgia Department of Vocational Rehabilitation.